letmelogin89/Homework2/README.md

 Homework2
 =========

-Factoring an integer that's smaller than 100.
+Takes a number greater than 1 and finds the prime factors.

 Examples: